 I would love to help you teach the grid method and other division concepts in your classroom.
 You may find the following resources helpful:

-Register here for an upcoming live Multi-Digit Multiplication and Division Webinar.
-You’ll leave with tons of new ideas, a strategic plan of action, free resources, a PD certificate, and more!
+Register here for free Multi-Digit Multiplication and Division Mini Course.
+It will only take you about an hour to complete and you’ll leave with tons of new ideas, a strategic plan of action, free resources, a PD certificate, and more!

 GRID METHOD TASK CARDS